 zipfile and run:

-This example is in Scala, but Play also has a Java API which looks and acts just like the Scala API, and has a corresponding play-java-rest-api-example project.
+This example is in Scala, but Play also has a Java API which looks and acts just like the Scala API, and has a corresponding play-java-rest-api-example project in the play-samples repo.
 For instructions on running and using the project, please see the appendix.
 This project also comes with an integrated Gatling load test – again, instructions are in the appendix.